cuplsensor/cupldeploy/README.md

 The domain is registered with the DigitalOcean DNS.
 An **A record** routes traffic to the IP address of a DigitalOcean Droplet, which is a virtual machine running Linux.

-Services are packaged into Docker containers.
+Services are packaged into [Docker](https://en.wikipedia.org/wiki/Docker_(software)) containers.
 This is done for isolation: one service is not able to interfere with another.
-Each 'sees' its own Linux installation and has to install its own dependencies, thereby avoiding [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell).
+Each *sees* its own Linux installation and has to install its own dependencies, thereby avoiding [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell).

 The 3 services run on a single Docker instance using [Docker Compose](https://docs.docker.com/compose/).
 Each is defined in [docker-compose.yml](docker-compose.yml):

 1. Nginx-certbot runs the web server, **Nginx**.
 This acts as a *reverse proxy*.
-It rewrites requests received over TCP/IP into the WSGI protocol, which is standard for Python web applications.
+It rewrites requests received over TCP/IP into the [WSGI](https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface) protocol, which is standard for Python web applications.
 2. The Python web application is named **cuplbackend**.
-It is built using the Flask framework.
-The application exposes two HTTPS API.
+It is built using the [Flask](https://flask.palletsprojects.com/en/1.1.x/) framework.
+The application exposes two HTTPS APIs.
 The interface is text only: data are read and written as [JSON](https://en.wikipedia.org/wiki/JSON).
 Data are persisted in an external PostgreSQL database.
 3. A Redis instance.
 A cuplbackend dependency named [Flask-Limiter](https://flask-limiter.readthedocs.io/en/stable/) uses this to record and block API requests.

 # Clone the repository